 In addition, our CMOs' facilities and operations have been adversely affected by labor, raw material and component shortages, high turnover of staff and difficulties in hiring trained and qualified replacement staff and the operations of our CMOs may be requisitioned, diverted or allocated by U.S. or foreign government orders such as under emergency, disaster and civil defense declarations in connection with the COVID-19 pandemic or otherwise.
-For a discussion of how the COVID-19 pandemic has affected or may affect drug or related component supplies for our clinical trials, refer to the risk factor titled "The COVID-19 pandemic continues to adversely impact our business and operations, as well as the businesses or operations of our manufacturers, CROs or other third parties with whom we conduct business.
-Our business could be materially and adversely affected in the future by the effects of other disease outbreaks, epidemics and pandemics, including by the evolving effects of the COVID-19 pandemic."
+For a discussion of how the COVID-19 pandemic has affected or may affect drug or related component supplies for our clinical trials, refer to the risk factor titled "Our business could be materially and adversely affected in the future by the effects of disease outbreaks, epidemics and pandemics, including the COVID-19 pandemic."
 Changes in economic conditions, supply chain constraints, labor, raw material and component shortages and steps taken by governments and central banks, particularly in response to the COVID-19 pandemic as well as other stimulus and spending programs, could also lead to higher inflation than previously experienced or expected, which could, in turn, lead to an increase in costs.

-Our product candidates other than aldafermin and MK-3655 are currently manufactured at a facility in Lithuania.
-At the end of 2021 and into 2022, tensions between Russia and the United States and its allies escalated when Russia amassed large numbers of military ground forces and support personnel on the Ukraine-Russia border and, in February 2022, Russia invaded Ukraine.
-While the situation is evolving and fluid at the time of filing of this Annual Report on Form 10-K, the response from the United States and its allies has included both economic sanctions and NATO's deployment of additional military forces to Eastern Europe, including to Lithuania.
-The invasion of Ukraine and the retaliatory measures taken or that may be taken by the United States, NATO and others create global security concerns, including the possibility of expanded regional or global conflict, and are likely to have short-term and likely longer-term negative impacts on regional and global economies, any or all of which could disrupt our supply chain and adversely affect our ability to conduct ongoing and future clinical trials of our product candidates and our ability to raise capital on favorable terms.
+Our product candidates other than NGM621 and aldafermin are currently solely manufactured at a facility in Lithuania.
+Following Russia's invasion of Ukraine in February 2022, the response from the United States and its allies has included both significant sanctions and NATO's deployment of additional military forces to Eastern Europe, including to Lithuania.
+The ongoing conflict between Russia and Ukraine and the retaliatory measures taken or that may be taken by the United States, NATO and others, including significant sanctions against Russia, create global security concerns and regional instability, including due to the possibility of expanded regional or global conflict, and are likely to have short-term and likely longer-term negative impacts on regional and global economies, any or all of which could disrupt our supply chain and adversely affect our ability to conduct ongoing and future clinical trials of our product candidates and our ability to raise capital on favorable terms.